-The more poetry I write, the more I realize that the craft of writing is the same for poetry as it is writing an essay, an article, a short story or a novel.
+The more poetry I write, the more I realize that the craft of writing is the same for poetry as it is writing an essay, an article, a blog, a short story or a novel.
 The same tools are available.
 However, each has its unique personality.
 I was recently asked to review an essay, a genre of writing I know little about.
 College kids write them all of the time, well I was in college 59 years ago and I don't remember ever writing an essay.
 So I went googling.

 An essay "is a written argument, readable in one sitting in which some idea is developed and supported."
 Gordon Harvey, Assistant Director, Harvard Exploratory Writing Program.